eslachance/enmap/docs/api-docs.md

 <a name="Enmap+export"></a>

 ### enmap.export() ⇒ <code>string</code>
-Exports the enmap data to a JSON file.
+Exports the enmap data to stringified JSON format.
 **__WARNING__**: Does not work on memory enmaps containing complex data!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)